 Figure 9-bc2 eBCS Info frame eBCS Info Control field format

-The Number of Fragments subfield in the eBCS Info Control field is a 3bit unsigned integer that is the total number of the fragments of the eBCS Info frame.
+The Number Of Fragments subfield indicates the total number of the following fragments of the eBCS Info frame.

-The Fragment Index subfield in the eBCS Info Control field is a 3bit unsigned integer that is the fragmentation index of the eBCS Info frame.
+The Fragment Index subfield indicates the fragmentation index of the eBCS Info frame.

-The Certificate Present bit is 1 bit in length and indicates the Certificate Length field, the Certificate field and the Signature field exist in the eBCS Info frame.
+The Certificate Present subfield indicates whether the Certificate Length field, the Certificate field and the Signature field are present.

-Fragmentation procedure is described in 11.55.2 (eBCS Info frame generation).
+The eBCS Info frame fragmentation procedure is described in 11.55.2.3 (eBCS Info frame fragmentation).

-The eBCS Info Interval field is an 8bit unsigned integer that is the interval of the eBCS Info frame transmission interval configured as dot11EBCSInfoInterval in units of 100 millisecond.
-In case of using PKFA and transmitting irregular time sensitive information, the eBCS Info Interval field is set to 0.
+The eBCS Info Interval field indicates the eBCS Info frame transmission interval (from dot11EBCSInfoInterval), in units of 100 milliseconds.
+In the case of PKFA and transmitting irregular time sensitive information, the eBCS Info Interval field is set to 0.

-Note: even if PKFA is used, the eBCS Info frames are transmitted periodically to advertise eBCS availability.
+NOTE—Even if PKFA is used, the eBCS Info frames are transmitted periodically to advertise eBCS availability.

-The Certificate Length field, the Certificate field and the Signature field are present if the Certificate Present bit in the eBCS Control field is set to 1.
+The Certificate Length field, the Certificate field and the Signature field are present if the Certificate Present subfield in the eBCS Control field is set to 1 and are not present otherwise.

-The Certificate Length field is a 16bit unsigned integer that is the length of the certificate in units of octet.
+The Certificate Length field indicates the length of the Certificate field octets.

 The Certificate field is the X.509 certificate of the eBCS transmitter in the DER format (Distinguished Encoding Rules, ITU-T Recommendation X.680 (2002)).

-The Content Information Number field is an 8bit unsigned integer that indicates the number of the Content Information fields.
+The Content Information Number field indicates the number of Content Information fields.

-The Content Information field is shown in Figure 9-bc3 (Content Information field format).
+The format of each Content Information field is shown in Figure 9-bc3 (Content Information field format).